-Efficiently iterate over rendered frames of an animated image
+Effeciently iterate over rendered frames of an animated image

 - image (BaseImage) Animated image. - repeat (int) The number of times to go over the entire image.
-A negative value implies infinite repetition. - format_spec (str) The format specifier for the rendered frames (default: auto). - cached (Union[bool, int]) Determines if the rendered frames will be cached (for speed up of subsequent renders) or not.
-If it is - a boolean, caching is enabled if True.
-Otherwise, caching is disabled. - a positive integer, caching is enabled only if the framecount of the image is less than or equal to the given number.
+A negative value implies infinite repetition. - format\spec (str) The format specifier for the rendered frames (default: auto). - cached (Union[bool, int]) Determines if the rendered frames will be cached (for speed up of subsequent renders) or not.
+If it is - a boolean, it directly sets if the frames will be cached or not. - an integer, caching is enabled only if the framecount of the image is less than or equal to the given number.

-- TypeError An argument is of an inappropriate type. - ValueError An argument is of an appropriate type but has an unexpected/invalid value. - term_image.exceptions.StyleError Invalid style-specific format specifier. - If repeat equals 1, caching is disabled. - The iterator has immediate response to changes in the image size. - If the image size is dynamic, it's computed per frame. - The number of the last yielded frame is set as the image's seek position. - Directly adjusting the seek position of the image doesn't affect iteration.
-Use ImageIterator.seek() instead.
+- TypeError An argument is of an inappropriate type. - ValueError An argument is of an appropriate type but has an unexpected/invalid value. - term\image.exceptions.StyleError Invalid style-specific format specifier. - If repeat equals 1, caching is disabled. - The iterator has immediate response to changes in the image size and scale. - If the image size is dynamic, it's computed per frame. - The number of the last yielded frame is set as the image's seek position.

-• After the iterator is exhausted, the underlying image is set to frame 0.
+- Directly adjusting the seek position of the image doesn't affect iteration.
+Use ImageIterator.seek() instead. - After the iterator is exhausted, the underlying image is set to frame 0.